-Did you know you can actually pay up to $6000 for a guitar cable?
+Did you know you can actually pay up to $6000 for a type of guitar cable?
 Yes, it true some cables cost significantly more than others, but what are you actually paying for?
-Well, the answer pretty much varies from one situation to another.
-For example, are you gigging, recording in a studio or just practicing?
-For now, let’s see what matters most when it comes to choosing your guitar cable.

 Unbalanced cables or instrument cables are designed to carry weak signals from your guitar to an amp, in which the signals are boosted to a level “usable” enough to hear.
 An unbalanced cable includes a basic conductor wire (signal wire) and a shielding, which is also known as the ground wire.
 The conductor wire is surrounded by the ground wire within the cable.
 With these two wires, this kind of cable only needs two conductors at the connector, which is one major characteristic you can use to distinguish the unbalanced and balanced cable.